 On the other hand, selling this substance corresponds to a felony, which can bring up to 32 years in prison.

 Its use, possession, or sale is punishable by severe fines or even imprisonment.

 However, more and more studies support its therapeutic use.
-For this reason, several states in the country are moving to legalize for administration by trained psychiatrists and other health practitioners.
+For this reason, several states in the country are moving to legalize its administration by trained psychiatrists and other health practitioners.

 MAPS (Multidisciplinary Association for Psychedelic Studies) has been leading the way in the field of MDMA research and is on the brink of having it approved by the FDA for the treatment of PTSD.

 Ketamine is illegal in Colorado for recreational use but legal for therapeutic use.